sotomaque/cryptoconomy/README.md

-# crypto-markets
+# cryptoconomy

 A react-native cryptomarket ticker using available api's.
-Can be found in the iOS app store under the name Tokendex

 ## Requirements